Welcome to My City

 Intimate saloon boats or sloeps with 10-20 people, live skipper/guide

 It is strictly forbidden to take photos or videos of sex workers in the windows.
 This is for their privacy and safety.
-If caught, you'll be aggressively confronted, and phones often get thrown into canals.
+If caught, you'll be aggressively confronted in the Red Light District, and phones often get thrown into canals.

 • Put your phone away completely in the narrow alleys